 Companies, big or small, delegate the full lifecycle support for the existing portfolio of applications (or just a part of the system) under the Application Managed Services model to free up their internal resources.
 This way, they can focus on your core business and improve user satisfaction related to utilizing the particular application.

-Now, what is included in the Managed Services?
+Now, what is the scope of the Managed Services?

-Application Managed Services constitute an ongoing activity, including continuous support and Account Management, active administration, and delivering system enhancements.
+Application Managed Services constitute an ongoing activity, and the scope usually involves continuous support and Account Management service, active administration, and delivery of system enhancements.

 But there is no blueprint to Managed Services – the scope of the Managed Service would differ from organization to organization, and also from application to application within the same organization.